-On this edition of Caucus: New Jersey with Steve Adubato, the host discusses what needs to be done to improve the quality of care for military heroes.
+On this edition of Caucus: New Jersey with Steve Adubato, the host discusses what needs to be done; in particular, to improve the quality of care for military heroes.
 Included in the discussion are Marcy Felsenfeld, Senior Program Officer at The Healthcare Foundation of New Jersey; Lloyd Deans, Mental Health Supervisor at Vets 4 Warriors; Patricia Findley of Rutgers University; and Emily Feiner, Chief of Social Work Services at VA NJ Healthcare Services.

 The panelists, each dedicated to helping members of the military, illustrate the varying issues that veterans face; from mental stress and physical ailments to difficulty finding jobs, many veterans face substantial adversity upon returning home.
 But for those willing to lend a hand, there are a variety of ways to show support.